bhargavreddyaluru/insta-clone/README.md

 </details>

-### Completion Instructions
+### App Functionality

 <details>
 <summary>Functionality to be added</summary>
 <br />
-The app must have the following functionalities
+The app have the following functionalities

 - **Login Route**